jscode-bike/jscode.bike/src/exercises/covidOffice/instructions.md

 # Covid Office ☠️

-A company decided to open their offices and force their developers to work in cubicles arranged in a `m x n` `grid` where each cell represents a cubicle.
+A company decided to open their offices and force their developers to work in cubicles arranged in an `m` x `n` `grid` where each cell represents a cubicle.
 Each cell contains one of three values:

 - `0` represents an empty cubicle
 - `1` represents a healthy developer working in the cubicle